What can be estimated? Identifiability, estimability, causal inference and ill-posed inverse problems: Formalism

 \subsection{Translation of causal concepts}

 Here we translate causal concepts into our language (and vice-versa).
-We assume the reader is familiar with the usual language used in the graphical causal literature \citep[as used in e.g.][]{Pearl2009-qh,Pearl2014-vp}, though the mathematical results given in this article apply to much more general classes of systems and hence are largely independent of many of these details.
+We assume the reader is familiar with the usual language used in the structural/graphical causal literature \citep[as used in e.g.][]{Pearl2009-qh,Pearl2014-vp}, though the mathematical results given in this article apply to much more general classes of systems and hence are largely independent of many of these details.
+In brief, we recall the concept of a structural causal model:

+\begin{definition}[Structural causal models] A (fully-specified) structural causal model $M$ is defined by a set of endogenous variables $V$ and a set of exogenous variables $U$, with a structural equation for each endogenous variable and a joint probability distribution over the exogenous variables. \end{definition} For further details, for example on the concept of a structural equation, see \citet{Pearl2009-qh}.
 In the definition of \citet{Pearl2014-vp} given in the introduction, reference is made to `a set of assumptions $A$'.
-Following these authors, and the equivalent definitions given in \citet{Pearl2009-qh}, we take these to be the (qualitative) causal assumptions specified by a causal graph in the form of a DAG.
-That is, $M_1, M_2$ in this definition refer to fully specified functional causal models, i.e. fully defined models of the `data generating mechanism' with no `free parameters', while $A$ refers to a set of common qualitative \textit{graphical} properties that are satisfied by both models $M_1, M_2$.
+Following these authors, and the equivalent definitions given by \citet{Pearl2009-qh}, these assumptions are typically, but not always, specified graphically, at least in part, in terms of a causal graph such as a DAG.
+More generally, the (qualitative/background) causal assumptions can simply be taken to be synonymous with a specification of a \textit{collection} of fully-specified structural causal models, i.e. fully defined models of the `data generating mechanism' with no `free parameters'. $A$ then refers to the common qualitative properties that are satisfied by all models under consideration.
+These properties may or may not be explicitly characterised by some representation such as a graph (e.g. a DAG), though frequently such graphical representations are employed for this purpose.
 This is formalised as:

-\begin{definition}[Causal classes] Fully specified causal models $M_1, M_2$ are said to belong to a class $\mathcal{M}$ \textit{iff} they satisfy the same graphical causal model, given as a directed acyclic graph (DAG). \end{definition}
+\begin{definition}[Causal classes] Fully-specified causal models $M_1, M_2$ are said to belong to a class $\mathcal{M}$ \textit{iff} they satisfy the set of qualitative properties defined by the set of assumptions $A$. \end{definition} Such assumptions may include, for example, the requirement that each model is compatible with a given directed acyclic graph (DAG) $G$.
+In general we may simply take the set of assumptions $A$ as synonymous with the specification of a set $\mathcal{M}$ of fully-specified causal models.
+Furthermore we define: